 This is a recording of a NISE Network online brown-bag conversation held in 2013.
-This brown-bag conversation focuses on how nanoscale science and food intersect.
+This brown-bag conversation focuses on how the intersection of nanoscale science and food.

 Presented by: Frank Kusiak of the Lawrence Hall of Science